telerik/kendo-ui-core/docs/web/button/overview.md

 	</script>

-## Initializing multiple buttons
+### Initialize Multiple Buttons

-Although each **Button** represents a separate widget instance on the page, multiple Buttons can be initialized simultaneously.
+Although each Button represents a separate widget instance on the page, multiple buttons can be initialized simultaneously.
+There are two ways to do this:

-There are two ways to do this - one is to use a jQuery selector, which returns multiple elements, or via `kendo.init()`.
+* Use a jQuery selector, which returns multiple elements.
+* Use `kendo.init()`.

-### Multiple Buttons initialization with a jQuery selector
+#### Use a jQuery selector

     <button type="button" class="myButton">Edit</button>
     <button type="button" class="myButton">Delete</button>